Disaster Recovery Planning

 According to a report by Cybersecurity Ventures, the global damage costs due to cybercrime were expected to reach $10.5 trillion annually by 2025.

-This makes a Cloud Disaster Recovery Plan Template essential for Okta users to safeguard against vulnerabilities like data breaches, hardware failures, and outages under the customer’s responsibility.
+This makes a Disaster Recovery Plan Template essential for Okta users to safeguard against vulnerabilities like data breaches, hardware failures, and outages under the customer’s responsibility.

 While Okta is renowned for its robust identity and access management as a SaaS provider, it’s important for users to understand their role under the Shared Responsibility Model.